Malaysia wraps SEA Games 2017 with grand closing ceremony

 The spectators then joined in, waving mobile phones from the stands to illuminate the stadium.

+"I declare the Southeast Asian Games Kuala Lumpur 2017 closed and I call upon the youths of the Southeast Asian countries to assemble two years from now at the Philippines to celebrate the 30th Southeast Asian games," he said.

+"May they display cheerfulness and concord so that the sports torch may be carried on with even greater eagerness, courage and honour for the good of humanity throughout the ages."

-The ceremony will see Malaysia extinguish the SEA Games flame and hand the flag over to Philippines, which is set to host the 30th edition of the SEA Games in 2019.
+Malaysia then extinguished the SEA Games flame and handed the flag over to Philippines, which is set to host the 30th edition of the SEA Games in 2019.

+Speaking at the ceremony, outgoing SEA Games Federation (SEAGF) president Tunku Imran Tuanku Ja’afar said Malaysia did well to overcome the setbacks it faced as hosts.

+"Nothing is perfect in this world, but you managed to overcome some of the problems along the way to produce a final result to be proud of," he said.

 The host country wrapped the Games with a record 145 gold medals, 92 silver and 86 bronze.
 Thailand ended second in the overall medal haul with 72 gold, 86 silver and 88 bronze, while Singapore was fourth overall with 57 gold, 58 silver and 73 bronze.